 Finally, in 1909, Jean Perrin used Albert Einstein’s diffusion model to measure the Avogadro number – the quantity of element in a system containing as many elementary entities as there are atoms in 0.012 kg of carbon 12.
 Other scientists then went on to develop in more detail the equations of Brownian motion in the case of a free unconstrained particle.
 This model is now well known.

 Currently, we know how to describe the movement of a micrometric particle in bulk space.
 The big problem with this theory is that nothing is free or far from any other object in nature.

-For example, take the red blood cells in the blood vessels.
-Can theses laws be applied in this confined case?
-We realized that no and that a lot of physical phenomena come into play to modulate the Brownian motion equations.
-The presence of the blood vessel wall induces a force on the particle, but not only that, it also induces a dependency depending on the position of the particle in the diffusion coefficient.
-The latter is therefore no longer a constant of the problem but another variable to be taken into account in the calculations.
+Let us take the example of red blood cells in blood vessels.
+Can we apply these laws in this specific case?
+We realised that it is not and that many physical phenomena come into play to modulate the equations of Brownian motion.
+The presence of the blood vessel wall induces a force on the particle, but not only; its own diffusion is impacted by its distance to the vessel wall at each instant.
+Thus, in this case, the diffusion coefficient of a particle is no longer a constant of the problem, but varies with the distance to the wall.

 First year of M.Sc Applied mathematics, statistics, path Partial differential equations and Modeling – University of Bordeaux.

 M.Sc Fundamental physics and applications, Physics Aggregation course – University of Bordeaux.

 M.Sc Fundamental physics and applications, Lasers, matter and nanosciences courses – University of Bordeaux..